mpicione/picione-portfolio/Call Center Manager Portfolio/Business Projects/Design Thinking Workshop/README.md

 ### Business Model Canvas

 We used the Business Model Canvas as a guide to creating a new lean business model highlighting the most important aspects such as value proposition, customers, and finances.
+We used the form below; I no longer am in position of the original handwritten document used in the workshop.

 ![Business Model Canvas](https://github.com/mpicione/picione-portfolio/blob/main/Call%20Center%20Manager%20Portfolio/Business%20Projects/Design%20Thinking%20Workshop/images/business_model_canvas.png)